 Bleeding from the dog’s anus due to constipation

-In most cases constipation in dogs presents itself with the need to defecate more frequently, but to no avail.
-Sometimes the dog only manages to excrete faeces in the form of small, hard balls, often accompanied by pain.
+In most cases, constipation in dogs presents as a need to defecate more frequently, but to no avail.
+Sometimes the dog can only excrete faeces as small, hard balls, often accompanied by pain.
 These may also be expelled with blood or mucus.

 • Proper nutrition and hydration facilitate proper intestinal transit.